‘Girl’s Guide To Quad Workouts – 8 Best Quad Exercises & Leg Workouts At Home’ – Monica May

 Return to the starting position, and squeeze your quads to finish your movement, before going down for another rep.

-I usually do my lunges with two dumbbells in a front rack position.
+I usually do my lunges with two dumbbells.

-However, you can do them with a kettlebell, or with your hands facing the floor, holding the dumbells down.
+However, you can do them with a kettlebell, or with your dumbbells in front rack position.

 From the starting position, start going into a lunge, making sure you keep your chest and head up and your back straight.